innovationinsoftware/policy-dev/labs/hcp-tf-setup/index.md

 #### 3. Generate an API Token

 A browser window will open to the HCP Terraform login screen.
-Enter a token name (or use the default), then click **Create API token** to generate your authentication token.
+Enter the HCP terraform credentials you have been provided, enter a token name (or use the default), then click **Create API token** to generate your authentication token.

 If your browser does not open automatically, copy and paste the provided URL from your terminal into your browser.